 Take it one step at a time, get back into your activities gradually.
 Give yourself lots of grace.
-If you participate in sports, gym or other exercise, just start going back slowly.
-Start with extra light weights, slower jogs etc. and work your way back over the course of a few months.

-You should be safe to engage in anal and oral sex after 3 months.
-Prior to this, you can use a vibrator for stimulation if it feels good.
+You should be safe to engage in sex after 3 months (although you may personally choose to wait longer and that is valid).
+Prior to this, you can use a vibrator for stimulation if it feels good but no oral sex, or penetration of the anus or neovagina.

-It's normal to "spray everywhere" when you pee after vulvoplasty.
+It's normal to "spray everywhere" when you pee after vaginoplasty.
 This should improve as the swelling decreases but if it's persisting more than 6 months, reach out to your doctor.